Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Fiducial Model

+In Fig.~\ref{fig3} we analyze how the different EDFs for Pop~III SNe affect the predicted abundance ratios\footnote{$\rm [X/Fe]= \log(N_{X}/N_{Fe})- \log(N_{X, \odot}/N_{Fe, \odot})$; where $\rm N_{X}$ and $\rm N_{Fe}$ are the abundances of elements X and Fe, and $\rm N_{X, \odot}$ and $\rm N_{Fe, \odot}$ are the solar values \citep{Asplund+09}} of present-day stars in Boötes~I. In particular we focus on [C/Fe] and [Zn/Fe], which are very sensitive to different explosion energies.
+For each model, the contours delineate the stellar populations that have been {\it predominantly imprinted} by a unique type of Pop~III SNe, i.e., that contributed $> 95\%$ of their present-day mass in metals.
 The location of these Pop~III descendants in the [X/Fe]$-$[Fe/H] space depends on both the energy and on the progenitor mass of the Pop~III SNe that enriched their birth clouds (see also \citealt{Vanni23}).
-However, we can notice that the descendants of low-energy Pop~III SNe (faint, cc) cover a wide range in both [Fe/H] and [C/Fe], $\rm -7.5\lesssim[Fe/H]\lesssim0$, and, $\rm -1\lesssim[C/Fe]\lesssim 6$, and they are characterized by $\rm [Zn/Fe]\lesssim 0$.
+However, we can notice that the descendants of low-energy Pop~III SNe (faint, cc) cover a wide range in both [Fe/H] and [C/Fe], $\rm -7.5\lesssim[Fe/H]\lesssim -1$, and, $\rm -1\lesssim[C/Fe]\lesssim 6$, and they are characterized by $\rm [Zn/Fe]\lesssim 0$.
 On the other hand, Pop~III descendants which are predominantly enriched by energetic SNe (high and hypernovae) exhibit a narrower range in $\rm -1\lesssim[C/Fe]\lesssim 3$ and $\rm -4<[Fe/H]<0$.
 Note that only stars imprinted by high energy SNe and hypernovae can reach super-solar [Zn/Fe] values, up to $\approx+1$\,dex.
-Finally, in Fig.\ref{fig3} we also show the regions covered by stars enriched by {\it{normal}} Pop~II SNe, which typically have $\rm [C/Fe]\lesssim1$ and they can reach high values of $\rm [Zn/Fe]\gtrsim 0$, comparable with those obtained with hypernovae enrichment. \\
+Finally, in Fig.\ref{fig3} {(bottom row)} we also show the regions covered by stars enriched by {\it{normal}} Pop~II/I SNe {assuming different set of stellar yields}, which have $\rm [C/Fe]\lesssim1$ and they can reach high values of $\rm [Zn/Fe]\gtrsim 0$, comparable with those obtained with hypernovae enrichment.